-At the same time, the EU is losing credibility among the neighbourhood's civil societies and democratic stakeholders in government and parliament.
+The EU is losing credibility among the neighborhood's civil societies and democratic stakeholders in government and parliament.
 Its failure to act on security challenges has substantially weakened democracy and the rule of law on its borders, where the "right of the mighty" has prevailed over the "might of right."
-Lasting peace can, however, only be achieved through trust-building, compromise and reconciliation, and not through military victories - a lesson learned from the First Karabakh War and its, as it turned out, uncertain results.
+Lasting peace can, however, only be achieved through trust-building, compromise and reconciliation, and not through military victories-a lesson learned from the First Karabakh War and, as it turned out, its uncertain results.